Generative AI for image reconstruction in Intensity Interferometry: a first attempt: Network Parameters

 \subsection{GAN Architecture}

-The GAN used in this work is based on pix2pix, which utilizes a conditional GAN (cGAN) as discussed in the previous section \citep{isola2017image}.
-This architecture is highly robust and has already been applied to various problems.
+The GAN architecture used in this work is a Pix2Pix cGAN, which uses an image-to-image translation strategy with both the ground truth and the condition being images.
+Originally introduced by Isola et al. \citep{isola2017image}, this architecture is specifically suitable for image processing and reconstruction objectives.
 For instance, the TensorFlow tutorials\footnote{\url{https://www.tensorflow.org/tutorials/generative/pix2pix}} demonstrate its application to a dataset of architectural facades.
-However, to adapt the pix2pix GAN for the phase retrieval problem, some modifications are necessary.
+This architecture has been adapted for the phase retrieval problem at hand here.
 The network is implemented using the TensorFlow library \citep{abadi2016tensorflow}, calculations are performed with scipy \citep{virtanen2020scipy}, and plots are generated with matplotlib \citep{4160265}.